Updated: February 6, 2026

 Incontinence: A Growing Concern

-As baby boomers age, the number of individuals managing incontinence continues to increase.
-Physicians agree that "...the first treatment choice should be the least invasive option with the lowest risk for adverse complications."1 For many, this involves the use of absorbent products to control bladder leaks effectively.
+As baby boomers age, the number of individuals managing urinary incontinence continues to increase.
+Clinicians recommend that “the first treatment choice should be the least invasive option with the lowest risk for adverse complications.”1 For many people, this means starting with absorbent incontinence products to control bladder leaks and protect skin.

-Urinary incontinence is prevalent among elderly populations, with a 5% to 15% incidence rate in those living independently and up to 40% in hospitalized patients.2
+Urinary incontinence is common among older adults.
+Estimates suggest a 5% to 15% incidence rate among community-dwelling seniors and up to 40% among hospitalized patients.2

-Prolonged exposure to moisture, friction, urine, and feces can damage skin over the buttocks and sacral area.
-This exposure can lead to conditions such as maceration, blistering, and infections like candidiasis.
-Skin friction worsens when wet, making it susceptible to abrasions, particularly from tight-fitting adult briefs with tape fasteners.
-Tape cuts are frequently seen in obese and elderly individuals wearing improperly sized products.
+Prolonged exposure to moisture, friction, urine, and feces can damage the skin over the buttocks and sacral area.
+This exposure may lead to maceration, blistering, and infections such as candidiasis.
+Skin friction increases when the skin is wet, making it more vulnerable to abrasions, especially from tight-fitting adult briefs with tape or hook-and-loop fasteners.
+Tape-related cuts are frequently seen in obese and elderly individuals who use products that do not fit properly.

 Types of Incontinence Products

-There are various incontinence products tailored to different needs.
+There are many incontinence supplies designed for different levels of leakage and activity.
 Key design factors include:

 • Discreetness for active lifestyles

-• Ease of application, especially for those needing caregiver assistance
+• Ease of application, especially when caregiver assistance is needed

 Bed Pads

-Bed pads (also called underpads, hospital bed pads, disposable bed pads, or reusable bed pads) are designed to protect mattresses from urine and fecal incontinence.
-Commonly measuring 23 x 36 inches, these absorbent sheets lie flat over fitted bed sheets.
-They come in two types: disposable and reusable.
-Disposable pads are more popular, as they can be discarded after use, whereas washable pads can be laundered and reused.
+Bed pads, also called underpads, hospital bed pads, disposable bed pads, or reusable bed pads, are designed to protect mattresses from urine and fecal incontinence.
+A common size is 23 x 36 inches.
+These absorbent sheets lie flat over fitted bed sheets and may be disposable or reusable.
+Disposable underpads are convenient because they can be discarded after use, while washable bed pads can be laundered and reused.

 Typical Bed Pad Features